cyqphy/RWSP-VM/README.md

 % --------------Copyright(c)--------------

-Version: 3.3
+Version: 3.4

 Created by: Yuqing Cheng, ORCID: 0000-0002-3371-9164

 Created date: March 10, 2020

-Last modified date: January 10, 2022
+Last modified date: June 7, 2022

 % -----------------------------------------

 These are the codes for Random-Walk Shielding-Potential Vicosity Model, which can be run through Matlab.

-This program contains three files: RWSPVM.m, Z_TF.m and Inti2ii.m.
+This program contains three files: RWSPVM.m, Z_TF.m and Inti2ii2.m.

 ------- RWSPVM.m -------